ananyaakamat/Playwright_projects/README.md

 ### Running Scripts

-Each script folder contains multiple ways to run the automation:

-- **Batch File** (Windows): `run_scriptname.bat`
+The register-login-recovery script can be run using:

-- **PowerShell**: `powershell -ExecutionPolicy Bypass -File run_scriptname.ps1`
+- **PowerShell**: `.\run_register_login_recovery.ps1`
-- **Direct Node.js**: `node scriptname.js`
+- **Direct Node.js**: `node Register_login_Recovery.js`

 ### Output Files

-- Each script generates its own output files in its respective folder
-- Screenshots are automatically saved for verification
+- Screenshots are automatically saved in the `screenshots/` folder for verification
-- Data files (CSV) are created for registration flows
+- HTML test reports are generated in the `test-reports/` folder with embedded screenshots
+- Registration data is exported to `registration_data.csv`
+- Only the last 3 files of each type are kept to maintain a clean workspace

 ## Troubleshooting